Windows OS Hub

 whoami /user

-You can find the SID of an Active Directory domain user using WMIC tool.
-You must specify your domain name in the following command:
+The WMIC tool can be used to obtain the SID of an Active Directory domain user.
+In this case, the domain name must be specified in the command:

 wmic useraccount where (name='jjsmith' and domain='corp.woshub.com') get sid

-To find the SID of an AD domain user, you can use the Get-ADUser cmdlet that is a part of the Active Directory Module for Windows PowerShell.
+However, the WMIC command has been deprecated.
+It is therefore better to use the Get-ADUser cmdlet (part of the Active Directory Module for Windows PowerShell) to obtain the SID of a domain user.
 Let’s get the SID for the jabrams domain user account:

 Get-ADUser -Identity 'jabrams' | select SID